datocms/vue-datocms/README.md

 npm install vue-datocms
 ```

-In Vue 2, also install `@vue/composition-api` as a dependency.
-Everything else should be similar to the example above for Vue 3.
-Please note that with Vue 2 support is limited to JS-only projects.
-TypeScript + Vue 2 is not supported at the moment, sorry.

 ## Live real-time updates

 Thanks to the `subscribeToQuery` helper provided by the [datocms-listen](https://www.npmjs.com/package/datocms-listen) package you can get real-time updates for the page when the content changes.
 This helper connects to the DatoCMS's [Real-time Updates API](https://www.datocms.com/docs/real-time-updates-api/api-reference) to receive the updated query results in real-time, and is able to reconnect in case of network failures.